San Antonio kicks off Mercuria NCHA World Series

-Mercuria Global Energy, with offices in 28 locations in five countries, has renewed its support of the National Cutting Horse Association's (NCHA) World Series of Cutting.
-The Mercuria NCHA World Series of Cutting enters its fourth year of competition with growing momentum in popularity for the weekend cutting horse competitor.
+Mercuria, with "38 offices in 27 countries" or "50 locations on 5 continents", has renewed its support of the National Cutting Horse Association's (NCHA) World Series of Cutting.
+The Mercuria NCHA World Series of Cutting enters its fifth year of competition with growing momentum in popularity for the weekend cutting horse competitor.

 Offering a total of $50,000 in added money at each series event, the Mercuria NCHA World Series of Cutting has become a highlight of the annual cutting horse competition year attracting highly competitive horses and riders to the event in their quest for NCHA World Champion and Horse of the Year honors.

-Offering cutting in an entertaining, fast-paced format, the event has drawn crowds in the thousands from across the United States, Canada and Europe.
+Offering cutting in an entertaining, fast-paced format, the event has drawn crowds in the thousands from across the United States, and Canada.

 In the series, horses and riders compete in non-professional or open competition.
 Mercuria and NCHA add a total of $25,000 to each event, with an additional $25,000 provided by the host organization.
 A whopping $400,000 in added money will be awarded across the event series, with an additional $200,000 added to the Mercuria NCHA World Championship Finals held in conjunction with the NCHA Futurity in December.